Everything I Am (album)

-Everything I Am is the title of the debut English-language album by Greek singer Anna Vissi.
+Everything I Am is the title of the debut English-language album by Cypriot singer Anna Vissi.
 It was created under Vissi's affiliation with Sony Music Entertainment international who granted her collaboration with successful American songwriters and producers.
 However, the album was never officially released in the United States after Sony Music Entertainment decided to withdraw from supporting Vissi's global career expansion.
 The album was subsequently first released in Greece and Cyprus on October 24, 2000, by Columbia Records.
 This album, along with Greek-language and commercially successful album Kravgi released the same year, showcased a significant change over Vissi's stylistic and musical selections, expanding her image as a pop icon and contemporary artist as promoted in the mid-1990s and onwards.
 The album was certified gold in Greece, and platinum in Cyprus.

 Album information

 Release

 The album was released internationally in select countries through Sony Music Entertainment Netherlands, the branch which also housed the Sony Music Entertainment international office who commissioned the album, and in countries like Japan and Australia where it was promoted in those markets.
 However the album and singles failed to attract mainstream success.

 In 2019, the album was selected for inclusion in the Panik Gold box set The Legendary Recordings 1982-2019.
 The release came after Panik's acquisition rights of Vissi's back catalogue from her previous record company Sony Music Greece.
 This box set was printed on a limited edition of 500 copies containing CD releases of all of her albums from 1982 to 2019 plus unreleased material.